playcanvas/playcanvas-sync/README.md

 corresponds to the root of the PlayCanvas file and folder asset hierarchy.

-All file and folder paths passed to `pcsync` as arguments should be relative to this root, e.g.
+All file and folder paths passed to `pcsync` as arguments should be relative to this root and use forward slashes even on Windows, e.g.

 ```
 pcsync rename dir1/file1.js file1.js